 Creating quality content for SEO has historically been tricky, with many business owners questioning whether it’s better to ‘optimise for Google’ or ‘optimise for the user’.
-Luckily, in recent years the two of these have become one and the same.
+Luckily, in recent years these two things have become one and the same.
 Here are 5 of the things you should consider when creating your next SEO content plan.

 Know your audience

-When planning your content, it’s important to bear in mind who your audience is.
-If you’re an insurance provider for the over 55s, there’s very little point in creating content suitable only for Snapchat or Instagram, or using words and references that are more suited to millennials or Gen Z.
+When planning your content it’s important to bear in mind who your audience is.
+If you’re an insurance provider for people aged over 55, there’s very little point in creating content suitable only for Snapchat or Instagram, or using words and references that are more suited to millennials or Gen Z.

 Keywords, keywords and more keywords

-One thing about SEO will never change is the emphasis on keywords.
-Before creating the content (yes, that’s right – we don’t encourage post-publishing keyword stuffing!), it’s important to do your keyword research.
+One thing about SEO that will never change is the emphasis on keywords.
+Before creating the content (we don’t encourage post-publishing keyword stuffing), it’s important to do your keyword research.

-Keyword research can include looking at competitor content, but also double-checking the keywords and phrases that your audience actually use.
+Keyword research can include looking at competitor content, but also double-checking the keywords and phrases that your audience actually uses.
 A good example of this is a car garage.
 There’s no point in a car garage creating content optimised for the word “car mechanic” when more people might use the phrase “car repairs” more regularly to find a local garage.
-To figure out the keywords that people are really using, you can look at Google Trends, use the Google Ads keyword planner or even look at your direct competitors, to see what they’re optimising their content for, and do the same!
+To figure out the keywords that people are really using, you can look at Google Trends, use the Google Ads keyword planner or even look at your direct competitors to see what they’re optimising their content for.
+Then, do the same!

 Be sure to create value with your content.
 We’ve all read the articles that drone on and on without actually saying anything, and with lower attention spans and increased mobile device internet access, grabbing and keeping someone’s attention is trickier than ever.